Chart Color Schemes

 An assessment of population growth drivers in Glenella reveals an overall ranking slightly below national averages considering recent, and medium term trends

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections from 2023 based on 2021 data are used, applying proportional growth weightings for age cohorts as per ABS Greater Capital Region projections released in 2023 with a base year of 2022.
-Considering projected demographic shifts, Glenella is expected to increase by 915 persons to 2041 based on aggregated SA2-level projections, reflecting an overall increase of 22.9%.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted, with proportional growth weightings applied where necessary.
+Considering projected demographic shifts, the suburb of Glenella is expected to increase by 920 persons to 2041, reflecting a gain of 22.3% over the 17 years.

 Frequently Asked Questions - Population